Jones in the Fast Lane: Development

 The game's working title was Keeping Up with Jones.
 Jones in the Fast Lane was entirely developed as a set of storyboards before artwork or coding commenced.
 The "board game" interface was aimed at ensuring the rules were intuitive and accessible to younger or inexperienced players.
 The 256-color VGA graphics were impressive for the time, with most computer games still produced in 16-color EGA.
-Produced in 1990, its 1992 CD-ROM version was also one of the first games to run in Windows 3.1x which was released that year.
+Produced in 1990, its 1992 CD-ROM version was one of the first games to run in Windows 3.1x, which was released that year.

 Monolith Burger, a fast food restaurant in Jones in the Fast Lane, is a reference to the restaurant of the same name in another Sierra series, Space Quest.
 Bill Davis, Jones in the Fast Lane's designer, stated that it is "the game you'll bring out when friends drop by, or when the family just can't take one more evening of Trivial Pursuit."